Hugo0Vaz/pr-opener/README.md

 ### Prerequisites

-- Go must be installed.
+- Go and make, must be installed.
 - The `OPENAI_API_KEY` environment variable needs to be set.
 - You must be working within a git repository.
 - Optionally, create a `.propener.toml` file in the project root with the following format: